-Considering the feedback provided, despite staffing challenges in the complaints team, we have maintained satsifaction rates around keeping people updated, although this has substantial room for improvement.
-This has been recognised a communication with complainants is monitored via our local KPI's.
-The value of speaking with a complainant following receipt of a complaint is key in establishing an effective relationship, clarifying the precise nature of the concerns, obtaining further information (if required), identifying desired outcomes and managing expectations and it is encoouraging to note an improvement in this area.
+It is disappointing to note the reduction in overall satisfaction levels.
+The increasing number of complaints, the increasing complexity of complaints, periods of high clinical activity and staffing challenges in the complaints team undoubtedly impacted on our ability to maintain the level of communication with complainants we aim for and impacted on response times.
+We acknowledge that there is substantial room for improvement in these areas and measures are outlined elsewhere in this report to support this.
+The value of speaking with a complainant following receipt of a complaint is key in establishing an effective relationship, clarifying the precise nature of the concerns, obtaining further information (if required), identifying desired outcomes and managing expectations.
 Unfortunately, where a complaint is made by a third party, the complaints staff are not always provided with a telephone number and this prevents this conversation from being initiated.
-The offer to discuss the complaint by telephone is always included in the acknowlegdement letter, but is infrequently taken up.
+The offer to discuss the complaint by telephone is always included in the acknowledgement letter, but is infrequently taken up.